 JE: The first time I saw The Yorkville Nutcracker, I was very moved by your introduction.
 You told the audience how grateful you were to your parents, who encouraged and supported a young boy’s study of ballet.
 To this day, you offer tremendous support to boys who love ballet dancing.
 What was your experience as a ballet dancer when you were a child?
 Who were your role models and mentors?

 FP: I started as a ballroom dancer because there were shows on television featuring Hollywood Stars that danced.
 Some were Latin-American Tango dancers who came to Hollywood and became stars.
 I could watch the television and do exactly what they did, almost immediately.
 Joyce Jordan, my partner in ballroom dancing, and I started performing locally, while still children.
-When I started growing and no longer was cute, I convinced my parents that even Fred Astaire had some ballet classes, and that I would like to try.
-From my very first class I fell in love with technique.
-The idea that I could be onstage and actually do the same thing every performance was unique to me, and mind-blowing.
-I waited for weeks to see Rudolph Nureyev in the Bell Telephone Hour, Edward Villela on Ed Sullivan, and was fascinated by their prowess and artistry.
+When I started growing and no longer was cute, I convinced my parents that even Fred Astaire had some ballet classes and that I would like to try.
+From my very first class, I fell in love with the technique.
+The idea that I could be on stage and actually do the same thing every performance was unique to me and mind-blowing.
+I waited for weeks to see Rudolph Nureyev in the Bell Telephone Hour, Edward Villela on Ed Sullivan and was fascinated by their prowess and artistry.
 Even though in that time in our world they were advertised as great athletes, I was mesmerized by their artistry, musicality, and ability to move in different ways according to the music that was being played.
 Succinctly, I fell in love with ballet.

 JE: Justin, in 2009 you wrote a ballet, Murder at the Masque: The Casebook of Edgar Allan Poe, in honor of Dances Patrelle’s twentieth anniversary and the two-hundredth anniversary of Poe’s birth.
 What motivated you to write a ballet, in particular?
 Tell us about your love of Poe, and the relationship you see between the art of the short story and ballet.